czz592/CT421-Assignment/Assignment_2/Report.md

 To best mimic the decentralised computation, the main algorithm only calls the ``communicate()`` function of nodes.
 The nodes then handles everything else.

 The code for problem 1 and problem 2 are mostly the same, starting with the class for ``Node``.
 In order for ``Networkx`` to be able to create graphs using our custom ``Node`` class, it implements some functions that serves no direct purpose for the assignment.
 The class then has various getters and setters, for variables such as its colour and neighbours.

-The main function of interest in the class is ``communicate()``.
+In the class, the main function of interest in the class is ``communicate()``.
+This function is the

 # Part 1